-A Valuation Notice is sent to all property owners with the annual Rates Assessment Notice to inform the owner of the unimproved value of the land at the relevant date.
+A Valuation Notice is sent to all property owners with the annual Rates Assessment Notice to inform the owner of the unimproved value of the land as at 1 January before the start of the financial year; for example the unimproved value of the land at 1 January 2016 for the 2016-17 Rates Assessment Notice.
 Unit title developments are treated as a single property for valuation purposes and the Valuation Notice is sent to the Owners Corporation.
 Individual valuation notices are not sent to unit owners.

 Unimproved land values in the ACT are assessed independently by the qualified contract valuer engaged by the ACT Revenue Office.
 The unimproved value of land is defined in sections 6 and 7 of the Rates Act 2004.

 The ACT Valuation Office recommends the unimproved values to the Commissioner for ACT Revenue who then determines the new values in accordance with ACT law.